 The Chimney Pots is a challenging hiking track located in Grampians National Park which is best known for its spectacular views and great scenery.

-The track to the summit only covers 3.7kms, but the track is considered hard as it is steep and parts of the path are rocky which requires some careful maneuvering.
+The track to the summit only covers 3.7kms, but the track is considered hard as it is steep and parts of the path are rocky which requires some careful manoeuvring.

 The walk takes around 3 hours to complete, depending on your fitness.
 Start your walk from the carpark and walk along the marked track.
 You will see the Chimney Pots ahead of you.
 The walking trails encircle the mountain, so visitors can choose to go in a clockwise or anticlockwise direction to explore the cliffs.
 Many people opt to travel clockwise, which makes for a sharp decent upward, but a much easier walk down.
 There are a number of beautiful vantage points along the way where you can stop to catch your breath, and to take some pictures.